 State and local government agencies are excellent places to work and generally hire lawyers and law students.
 Aside from participation in job fairs, these positions are often not advertised widely.
 You can inquire as to availability for summer and permanent positions by contacting agencies directly.
 Meet with a counselor to research employers and use networking contacts to identify job and internship opportunities.

 Some internships may be paid but many will be unpaid volunteer opportunities.
-However, students may consider applying for Asper Fellowships to receive credit for volunteer work with these employers.
+However, students may consider applying for Externship credit for volunteer work with these employers.

 Working on the "Hill" has excitement and appeals to many law students.
 However, this is a very difficult market to break into and making connections helps a great deal.
 In this job search, "who you know" is extremely important.